Thank you for sending your enquiry! One of our team members will contact you shortly.

 Introduction to SOTIF and ISO/PAS 21448:2019

-- Background and evolution of the standard.
+- Background and evolution of the standard

-- Comparison between ISO 26262 and ISO/PAS 21448.
+- Comparison between ISO 26262 and ISO/PAS 21448

-- Scope and purpose of SOTIF.
+- Scope and purpose of SOTIF

 Key Concepts and Definitions

-- Safety of the Intended Functionality (SOTIF).
+- Safety of the Intended Functionality (SOTIF)

-- Distinction between functional safety and SOTIF.
+- Difference between functional safety and SOTIF

-- Key terms: Hazard, Triggering Events, Safe State, and Unsafe State.
+- Key terms: Hazard, Triggering Events, Safe State, and Unsafe State

 SOTIF Process and Framework Overview

-- Stages of the SOTIF lifecycle.
+- Stages of the SOTIF lifecycle

-- Concepts of controllability and situational awareness.
+- Concept of controllability and situational awareness

 Identifying and Classifying Hazards

-- Use cases and examples of functional insufficiencies.
+- Use cases and examples of functional insufficiencies

-- Triggering events in real-world scenarios.
+- Triggering events in real-world scenarios

 Hazard Analysis and Risk Assessment (HARA)

-- Techniques for identifying and evaluating risks.
+- Techniques for identifying and evaluating risks

-- Determining appropriate risk reduction measures.
+- Determining appropriate risk reduction measures

 Design and Implementation for SOTIF Compliance

-- System architecture focusing on safety.
+- System architecture emphasizing safety

-- Considerations for software and hardware development.
+- Considerations for software and hardware development

-- Integration of safety requirements into design phases.
+- Integration of safety requirements into design phases

 Verification and Validation Techniques

-- Testing strategies: simulation, on-road testing, and field tests.
+- Testing strategies: simulation, on-road testing, and field tests

-- Systematic and random failure detection methods.
+- Systematic and random failure detection methods

-- Validation of intended functionality in edge cases.
+- Validation of intended functionality in edge cases

 Monitoring and Continuous Improvement

-- Techniques for real-time monitoring of safety systems.
+- Techniques for real-time monitoring of safety systems

-- Collection and use of field data for refinement.
+- Utilization of field data for refinement

-- Post-deployment safety strategies.
+- Post-deployment safety strategies

 Documentation and Reporting Requirements

-- SOTIF process documentation standards.
+- Documentation standards for the SOTIF process

-- Key deliverables: Safety plan, safety case, and hazard reports.
+- Key deliverables: Safety plan, safety case, and hazard reports

 SOTIF in Practice: Case Studies and Best Practices

-- Review of SOTIF implementations in ADAS and autonomous driving systems.
+- Review of SOTIF implementations in ADAS and autonomous driving systems

-- Lessons learned from safety-critical incidents.
+- Lessons learned from safety-critical incidents

-- Best practices for maintaining SOTIF compliance.
+- Best practices for maintaining SOTIF compliance

 Future Trends and the Role of SOTIF in Autonomous Vehicles

-- Evolution of standards and regulatory frameworks.
+- Evolution of standards and regulatory frameworks

-- Trends in autonomous driving and safety technologies.
+- Trends in autonomous driving and safety technologies

-- Relationship with other safety-related standards (ISO 26262, UNECE WP.29).
+- Relationship with other safety-related standards (ISO 26262, UNECE WP.29)

 Summary and Next Steps